ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/parameterisation.md

 can be stored in a single data class or spread over multiple data classes.
 However, having a large number of data classes is likely to make the downstream code messier, so constants should only be split across multiple classes when there's a strong reason to do so.
-It's also important that every constant is given an explicit type hint, otherwise the default value cannot be overwritten.
+It's also important that every constant is given an explicit type hint and unique name, otherwise the default value cannot be overwritten.
 An example `constants.py` file is shown below:

 ```python
 from dataclasses import dataclass